-In my case I was directed to my villa via a friend who had inquired on my behalf on a local community Facebook page.
-I only looked at one villa & decided it was perfect for me & located in the neighbourhood I preferred, so I took it straight away.
+In my case, I was directed to my villa via a friend who had inquired on my behalf on a local community Facebook page.
+I only looked at one villa, decided it was perfect for me and located in the neighbourhood I preferred, so I took it straight away.

-What is a typical day for you in Bali?
+What is a typical day for you in Sanur?

-When I moved to Bali I was determined to keep my life simple & not be ruled by the almighty busy status of the western world & my previous life.
-I try not to focus too much on any set routine preferring instead to keep my day to day options fairly open to be able to take advantage of each new day as it comes.
+When I moved to Bali I was determined to keep my life simple and not be ruled by the almighty busy status of the western world and my previous life.
+I try not to focus too much on any set routine preferring instead to keep my day-to-day options fairly open to be able to take advantage of each new day as it comes.

-Prior to Covid19 a typical day would have me up early where I would head to the beach for a walk/run in time to capture & enjoy the beautiful sunrises Sanur is so well known for.
-Other days I might do a crossFit class.
-I have a leisurely breakfast by my pool every morning & then spend time working online & catching up on emails etc. I run a boutique travel company & you can often find me out and about researching & checking out venues & locations.
+Prior to Covid19, a typical day would have me up early where I would head to the beach for a walk/run in time to capture and enjoy the beautiful sunrises Sanur is so well known for.
+Other days I might do a CrossFit class.
+I have a leisurely breakfast by my pool every morning and then spend time working online and catching up on emails etc. I run a boutique travel company providing travel experiences for women in Bali and India and you can often find me out and about, researching and checking out venues and locations.

-Other days I meet friends for coffee or lunch dates & some days I just chill by the pool.
-Everyday here is different & that’s just how I like it.
+Other days I meet friends for coffee or lunch dates and some days I just chill by the pool.
+Every day here is different and that’s just how I like it.

-What are you enjoying most whilst living here?
+What are you enjoying most whilst living here in Bali?

-Before COVID19 & it’s effects on daily life here, I would have to say that what I was enjoying the most about living in Bali is the calm, relaxed and slow pace of living.
+Before COVID19 and its effects on daily life here, I would have to say that what I was enjoying the most about living in Bali is the calm, relaxed and slow pace of living.

-Slowing down has given me time to reflect on what really matters to me & I am learning to not sweat the small stuff.
-That can mean accepting an 11 o’clock appointment that might turn up at 12, or someone isn’t available & has to have the day off because of a ceremony and you just have to roll with it.
-It’s called “Bali time”.
-I am trying to embrace & accept this as a normal part of life here.
+Slowing down has given me time to reflect on what really matters to me and I am learning to not sweat the small stuff.
+That can mean accepting an 11 o’clock appointment that might turn up at 12, or someone isn’t available and has to have the day off because of a ceremony and you just have to roll with it.
+It’s called “Bali Time”.
+I am trying to embrace and accept this as a normal part of life here.

-The health benefits that naturally come with a relaxed & stress free lifestyle are also an added bonus and did I mention the fabulous “summer all year round” weather!
+The health benefits that naturally come with a relaxed and stress-free lifestyle are also an added bonus – and did I mention the fabulous “summer all year round” weather!

-The seen and unseen elements of daily life that successfully blend the modern world & traditional Balinese culture continue to captivate me.
-From the daily rituals to ceremonies & processions that stop traffic, I love it all.
-I don’t think I will ever tire of suddenly finding myself caught up close & personal, sometimes right in the middle of the action.
+The seen and unseen elements of daily life that successfully blend the modern world and traditional Balinese culture continue to captivate me.
+From the daily rituals to ceremonies and processions that stop traffic, I love it all.
+I don’t think I will ever tire of suddenly finding myself caught up close and personal, sometimes right in the middle of the action.

 What visa are you on?

-I mentioned earlier that there is a large expat contingent here in Bali and in particular Sanur.
+I mentioned earlier that there is a large expat contingent here in Bali and, in particular, Sanur.
 Some have business interests, others are retired.
 Some have lived here for a long time, others not so long.
 But something that stands out for me is friendship and the willingness to accept others into their community.
-They are quick to share information & to help each other out, include you and take you on face value no matter where you are from.
+They are quick to share information and to help each other out, include you and take you on face value no matter where you are from.

-If you had to describe Bali in three words, what would it be?
+If you had to Describe Bali in Three Words, what would they be?

 1. Unhurried 2.
 Spiritual 3.
 Community